 Mindfulness In The Rain

-If you know me, then you know I can blather on about mindfulness an awful lot, in a way that is at least marginally useful, if not actually useful.
-There is one little message that I repeat very often in my blathering, because it seems like we all need to be reminded of it constantly: mindfulness isn't interchangeable with meditation.
+If you know me, then you know I can blather on about mindfulness an awful lot, in a way that is at least marginally useful, if not definitely useful.
+There is one little message that I repeat often, because it seems like we all need to be reminded of it, myself included: mindfulness isn't interchangeable with meditation.

-That mindset resulted in me getting outside precisely when a thunderstorm was starting to roll in.
-Lesson learned (maybe) but that’s the situation I was in.
-There is so much that can be said about a thunderstorm in April (such as: climate change is real), but I’ll limit myself to this: It was unexpected (There aren’t even any tulips up yet!).
+That procrastination resulted in me getting outside precisely when a thunderstorm was starting to roll in.
+There is so much that can be said about a thunderstorm in April (such as: climate change is real), but I’ll just say this: It was unexpected.

 And that word now really grabbed me.
 Here I was standing outside like a dumb ass, wasting my present moment thinking about potential (= likely) future rain.
-As I started my run I realized that my aversion to rain, which was based in my actual past experiences of unpleasantness, was also a result of a total lack of mindfulness.
-What if I could just be in the rain, instead of thinking about what could happen because of it (Cold wet sweaty chills!
-Squishy socks!
-Pasted on underwear!)?
-What if those things didn’t happen at all?
-Or what if those things happened without a big build up of worry beforehand - would it change my experience?
+As I started my run I realized that my aversion to rain, which was based on my actual past experiences of unpleasantness, also betrayed a total lack of mindfulness.
+What if I could just be in the rain, instead of thinking about what could happen because of it?
+What if those things didn’t happen or what if they did, but I just let them happen without a big build up of worry beforehand?
+Would it change my experience?

-I knew I would soon get a chance to answer these questions, because after I enjoyed all the pleasant cloudy and breezy parts of my first kilometre, I changed directions and got to experience running uphill, into the wind, while many thousands of sand particles blew directly into my face.
+I knew I would soon get a chance to answer these questions, because after I enjoyed all the pleasantly breezy first kilometre, I changed directions and found myself running uphill, into the wind, while many thousands of sand particles blew directly into my face.
 “I wonder if this is what a sandstorm is like?”
-I asked myself, immediately realizing that 1.
-It was definitely not, 2.
+I asked myself.
+I soon realized that 1.
+It was almost definitely not, 2.
 I hope I am never in a sandstorm, 3.
-Rain seemed like a pretty good option at this moment and 4.
-Oops, I lost my mindfulness again.
+Rain seemed like a pretty good option in this particular moment and 4.
+Oops!
+I lost my mindfulness again!

-I mashed myself back into mindful modeI, tucked my head down and I ran into that wind and sand and I just took it all in (though I admit I was actively trying not to literally take sand into my eyes and nostrils, and I feel that was a good choice).
+I mashed myself back into mindful modeI, tucked my head down and ran into that wind and sand.
+I just took it all in (though I admit I was actively trying not to literally take sand into my eyes and nostrils and I feel that was a good choice).
 And guess what?
 It changed, just like everything changes.
 I turned another corner right into some very horizontal rain, which was initially a relief.
 The slow, heavy, fat raindrops, and relief, quickly switched to full on downpour, and partial rain blindness.
-I kept running, and noticed that this particular moment was refreshing, completely free of sand, and far too wet to fret about.
+I kept running, and noticed that this particular moment was refreshing, completely free of sand, and, somewhat surprisingly, I was too wet to really care.

-When I started my final kilometre, I was in the thick of the downpour, and since I am afraid of lightning (and quite frankly highly suspicious of anyone who isn’t at least a little concerned with electricity randomly shooting out of the sky, and the related consequences), I did my best to say in the moment I was in and not worry if I would be struck down by lightning, or think about all the good advice about staying inside during thunderstorms that I was ignoring.
+When I started my final kilometre, I was in the thick of the downpour, and since I am afraid of lightning (and quite frankly highly suspicious of anyone who isn’t at least a little concerned with electricity randomly shooting out of the sky and the related consequences), I did my best to say in the moment and not worry if I would be struck down by lightning, or think about all the good advice about staying inside during thunderstorms that I was presently ignoring.

-Instead, I mindfully took in the scene around me, which was a much lovelier way to spend this very soggy moment.
-People were running down the street, ducking under cover, and generally being very tenacious in their attempts to stay dry which quite ineffective so I noticed a lot of giggling as well.
-I had given up on being dry ages ago and was completely soaked, which totally freed me from giving any craps about getting any more wet, but allowed me to observe all that interesting human behaviour.
+Instead, I mindfully took in the scene around me, which was a much lovelier way to spend these soggy moments.
+I saw people running down the street, ducking under cover, and really dedicating themselves to their feeble attempts to stay dry.
+Those attempts were so ineffective that I also noticed a lot of giggling, which was awfully cute.
+Accepting my reality not only freed me from giving any craps about getting any more wet, but allowed me to observe all that interesting human behaviour.

-In exact moment that I stopped running and started walking (because it was time not because I gave up on running!
+At the exact moment that I stopped running and started walking (because it was time not because I gave up on running!
 Just saying!), I wondered whether I really did hate getting caught in the rain, or if I just disliked my past experiences.
-In this moment, I felt super refreshed, I didn’t care at all how disheveled I was (which was “very”, for your reference), and I felt warm and comfortable, which was a huge surprise to me (no chafing??).
-Had I focused on all the ways that being soaked was going to suck, then that’s what I would have been thinking of in that moment.
-(As a bonus, after I let my hair air dry it looked fantastic!
-I guess I will need to go rain running more often to get my curls on point.)
+At that moment, I felt super refreshed, I didn’t care at all how disheveled I was (which was “very”, for your reference), and I felt warm and comfortable, which was a huge surprise to me (no chafing??).
+Had I focused on all the ways that being soaked was going to suck, then that’s what I would have been thinking at that moment.
+(Postscript: After, I let my hair air dry after it looked fantastic which was a lovely bonus).

-It was a great reminder that mindfulness is really for allowing us to be present in the moments that comprise our lives.
+This whole experience was a great reminder to me that mindfulness is anything for allowing us to be present in the moments that comprise our lives.
 Sometimes that’s as simple as choosing it.
 Being in that space makes it so much easier to experience life with an open mind and let go of prejudgments that close us off in so many ways.
 If you ever find yourself thinking about starting up a meditation practice or go take a mindfulness course, those are great ideas to explore.
 But what’s more accessible is choosing to pay attention, in an intentional way, to what is happening right now.
 That’s it.
 Simple, and perhaps a bit easier than you might think.